LittleSeneca/tf-aws/README.md

 # Terraform for AWS
-In which I learn how to use Terraform! create_webserver_instance.tf is useful for standing up a basic web server
+This is a super basic Terraform stack to stand up a web server for AWS.

-In order to use this terraform stack, you will need to be subscribed to the Bitnami NGIX servir AMI.
+In order to use this terraform stack, you will need to be subscribed to the Bitnami NGIX server AMI.
 [You can find that AMI here](https://aws.amazon.com/marketplace/pp/B00NPHKI3Y)

 ## Installation Instructions: